 - Allergic reaction – Dogs, like humans, can also be allergic to exposure to some substances.
 For instance, if your dog enjoys grazing, he may cough from an allergic reaction to the grass.
 He may also have grass stuck up in his throat, blocking his airways.
 Your dog will cough in an effort to clear his airways to get enough air.

 - Respiratory illnesses – Unfortunately, our dogs are prone to different respiratory illnesses.
 These illnesses are usually treatable but could be life-threatening if left untreated.
-These respiratory diseases may include but not limited to;
+These respiratory diseases may include but are not limited to;

 - Tonsillitis – even though rare, it is possible for your dog to contract tonsillitis.
 This is the inflammation of the tonsils located under the jaws.
 This brings about a sore throat and a high-pitched cough.
 You may also notice your dog licking his lips and experiencing difficulties in swallowing.

 - Kennel Cough – This is a common and highly contagious disease in our canine companions.
 The viral illness is characterized by a deep and honking cough which is accompanied by gagging.
 This cough will get worse whenever your dog is involved in simple physical activities.
 There is no definite treatment for kennel dog cough but it wears off on its own after a few days.
 Older dogs and dogs with weakened immune systems are at high risk of contracting the illness.

 - Tracheal collapse – once you have ruled out allergy reactions and other medical conditions, it is time to check for collapsed trachea.
 This is especially if you keep a smaller dog breed or a senior dog.
 Dogs diagnosed with obesity are also at high risk of getting tracheal collapse.
 This condition is characterized by painful breathing and a dry cough.